contactandyc/another-c-library/2_timing.md

 mv stla_timer.h stla_timer.c $stla/src
 ```

-You can see that the files are there by running
+You can see that the files exist by running
 ```bash
 cd $stla/src
 ls -l stla_timer.*